silent-code/RoboND-Kinematics-Project/writeup_template.md

-## Project: Kinematics Pick & Place
-The Kinematics Pick and Place project introduced python0-based programming within the Robotic Operating System (ROS) environment and the use of the Kuka KR210 serial manipulator simulator to demonstrate basic forward and inverse kinmatic concepts.
-The next image is a screen capture of the simulation during the actual testing stage of the project, showing the robotic manipulator successfully placing the object into the target bin.

 [//]: # (Image References)

 [image1]: ./misc_images/robond-picknplace-gazebo-screencap.png
 [image2]: ./misc_images/kuka_arm_annotated.png
 [image3]: ./misc_images/rse_proj2_eqtns1.png
 [image4]: ./misc_images/rse_proj2_eqtns2.png

-The following is a screen cap of the arm placing an object in the basket.
+## Project: Kinematics Pick & Place
+The Kinematics Pick and Place project introduced python-based programming within the Robotic Operating System (ROS) environment and the use of the Kuka KR210 serial manipulator simulator to demonstrate basic forward and inverse kinematic concepts.
+The next image is a screen capture of the simulation during the actual testing stage of the project, showing the robotic manipulator successfully placing the object into the target bin.

 ![alt text][image1]

 ### Kinematic Analysis
-#### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.
+#### 1. The first objective was to run the forward_kinematics demo and evaluate the kr210.urdf file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-Here is an example of how to include an image in your writeup.
+The following annotated image shows the relevant DH parameters, joint angle directions and coordinate system axes.

 ![alt text][image2]

+The DH table is shown next and is derived according the DH rules.
+Once the robot diagram is correctly annotated, the DH table follows in a straight forward manner.
+Note that one has to accound for the differences between the DH rules and the urdf file specification.
+This was a little difficult to grasp at first, but carefully following the lesson description was helpful.

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---